radiodee1/ascii-corpus/README.md

 - `--prompt` tells the script to generate single examples that do not have the final integer specified.
 There is a blank spot for the result.
 - `--lines 10` tells the script to generate 10 files.
-- `--example` tells the script to include an example in the prompt.
+- `--example 3` tells the script to include an example in the prompt.
 This aids the model in picking a answer.
 - `--large_string` tells the script to format the output differently.

 ## Not Implemented